arnicas/nlp-tips-and-tricks/Readme.md

 ## Talk slides from NormConf

 This repo is a WIP!
-I'm moving things into it :) It started from a talk I gave at Normconf on NLP tips and tricks, based on some recent client projects (but I mostly used representative fake data in the talk).
+I'm moving things into it :) It started from a talk I gave at Normconf on NLP tips and tricks, based on some recent client projects (but I mostly used representative other data in the talk, specifically a dataset of prompts for image gen from Hugging Face).

 My talk slides are here:
 [https://ghostweather.slides.com/lynncherny/nlp-tips-tricks](https://ghostweather.slides.com/lynncherny/nlp-tips-tricks)